Wide view of a UNLV conference room and long table.

 IT Governance

-Led by the Technology Advisory Committee, the IT governance groups are campus stakeholders who advise on IT strategies, priorities, and investments that meet the university’s Top Tier 2.0 goals.
+IT governance groups are campus stakeholders who advise on IT strategies, priorities, and investments that meet the university’s Top Tier 2.0 goals.

 Participants at an IT Summit watch a projector screen with the word "Future" on it.

-Cabinet Biannual Technology Summit
+Cabinet Annual Technology Review

 • Review summarized input from campus governance groups on strengths, weaknesses and opportunities for impactful digital transformation